robertoeg97/Ray-Tracer/README.md

 This project implements a ray tracer following the Ray Tracing in One Weekend book series: https://raytracing.github.io/

+The image that is generated is specified by the scene drawn in main.cpp

 ## Instructions

 ### Cloning